vinerothas/minesweeper-unity/README.md

 some tiles momentarily inaccessible using different skills.
 Charges for the skills are obtained through uncovering tiles.
 This system still works in singleplayer, but offensive skills are disabled.
 I abandoned this project after starting to rewrite the game to handle the game state on the server to avoid potential cheating.
-I stopped working on the project due in order to have more time for studying.
+I stopped working on the project in order to have more time for studying.

 ## How to play
 You need unity player to run Saper.exe.